-Figure 15 illustrates the challenges or issues experienced whilst working in Thailand.
-Overall, 76 percent of documented migrants had not experienced any issues.
-Among those had experienced issues, the most commonly was documented males working more than 12 hours a day (9 percent), whereas documented females most frequently reported receiving wages below the legal minimum (10 percent).
+Figure 15 illustrates that 76 percent of documented migrants had not experienced any issues or challenges in Thailand.
+Among those who had experienced issues, the most common was documented males working more than 12 hours a day (9 percent), whereas documented females most frequently reported receiving wages below the legal minimum (10 percent).
 In contrast, only 40 percent of undocumented migrants reported no issues.
-The prevalent issues among this group were restrictions on movement, receiving below the minimum wage, and wages being withheld.
-When it came to seeking assistance for these challenges, a staggering 95 percent of documented migrants and 98 percent of undocumented migrants reported receiving no help.
+The prevalent issues among this group were restrictions on movement, receiving below minimum wage, and withholding of wages.
+When it came to seeking assistance for these challenges, 95 percent of documented migrants and 98 percent of undocumented migrants reported receiving no help.
 Among those who did seek help, friends or family were the most common source.